 It’s Murder when it’s All Stars Abound the Orient Express…

-In this film, detective Hercule Poirot has a murder to solve whilst he travels on the Orient Express train.
-With the culprit in a star studded seventies line up with a motive to kill for.
+Detective Hercule Poirot has a murder to solve from a dozen suspects with a motive to kill for.

 The prologue tells of the fate of toddler Daisy Armstrong who is kidnapped from her Long Island home in 1930, with a ransom demanded.
 This story makes headline news as events unfold.
 Her affluent parents and a family maid are implicated by the press in being involved with the kidnapping.
 The ransom is paid, yet the child is found dead.

-Mallory Archer Harriet Hubbard (Lauren Bacall) and a timid, nervous and a religious, Swedish woman, Greta Ohlsson (Bergman).
-And of course, the lovers, Arbuthnott and Debenham.
+Mallory Archer Harriet Hubbard (Lauren Bacall) and a timid, nervous and religious, Swedish woman, Greta Ohlsson (Bergman).
+Not forgetting, of course, the lovers, Arbuthnott and Debenham.
 And a few more.

-Poirot has a sleepless night with an interrupted sleep.
+Poirot has a night of interrupted sleep.
 Ratchett is heard to be reassured after a nightmare by a porter.
 Poirot observes a mysterious woman in a white dressing gown with a dragon walking up the carriage.

 On watching a documentary on the movie, Lumet tells of how the celebrated cast came together after he recruited Sean Connery.
 With actor, Richard Widmark admitting to signing up to meet his co-stars alone.
 Although their spoken parts are small, at times they often seem to be merely seen but not heard.
 But for this reason, the actors stay within their character throughout all their scenes.
 This making the background as interesting as its foreground, especially during Poirot’s final monologue.

-Michael York speaks of how surreal he felt being made more elegant in his character, while more established leading ladies like Bergman were made more dowdy.
-The make up particularly for Finney was amazing, where the much younger Finney was aged 20 years for his part.
+Michael York speaks of how surreal he felt being made more elegant in his character, while more established leading ladies like Bergman were made dowdier.
+The makeup particularly for Finney was amazing, where the much younger Finney was aged 20 years for his part.
 Hiller looked like a ghostly character and her servant Schmidt almost ghoulish.
-However Darlin’ Husband felt more attention to the hair of 1970s looking waiters in the initial scenes, which detracted from the period.
+However, Darlin’ Husband felt more attention to the hair of 1970s looking waiters in the initial scenes detracted from the period.